 Certainly a noon-time pūjā would be easier to perform in modern times than a noon-time Soma-pressing and fire-offering!
 The ancient yajña ceremonies that honour Indra and the other Vedic Devatās are seldom done nowadays, requiring huge expenditures of time, money, and effort by the organisers and priests.
 And indeed, in this Kali Yuga such rites are considered unnecessary, and many Hindus believe that japa – chanting of the Lord’s holy names – is the most appropriate, or even the only, path of truly effective worship in these dark times.

 However, there are some who actively work to keep the Vedic rituals alive.
-One such group is the Vedic Society, an organisation that provides education and resources for the twice-daily fire offering known as Agnihotra.
-The society has also resolved to perform 108 somayajña rituals as an offering for peace and harmony in the world, and after completing their first yajña in Pondicherry last year, they are organising a second in Panauti, Nepal for November this year.
+One such group is the Vedic Society, an organisation providing education and resources for the twice-daily fire offering known as Agnihotra.
+The society also resolves to perform 108 somayajña rituals as an offering for peace and harmony in the world, and after completing their first yajña in Pondicherry last year, they are organising a second in Panauti, Nepal for November this year.

 Another group, though not an organised society (yet?), is the vedic-wisdom group on Yahoo-groups; the members are (mostly) Hindus who believe in fire-worship as transformative, magical, and intensely devotional, when performed with the right effort and attitude by the practitioner.
 Many perform the daily fire-worship of homam, as instructed by P.V.R.
 Narasimha Rao and his guru, Dr. Manish Pandit.
 They share a vision – as seen by Dr. Pandit – of lighting a great spiritual fire, through the energies and efforts of many fire-worshippers world-wide.